 If you noticed in that disclaimer they talked about consumer-response.info.

 What I did is a Google search and was hoping to find out where and how the rewards work.
-But instead, I seen a number of results in Google that shows how to remove consumer-response.info virus.
+But instead, I have seen a number of results in Google that show how to remove the consumer-response.info virus.

 You can go look it up yourself.

-I’m calling this one a scam because from my research, I didn’t find no rewards at all for any gift cards.
+I’m calling this one a scam because, from my research, I didn’t find any rewards at all for any gift cards.

 All In All